 In order to defend yourself, you can make use of exotic weapons and special items like sentry bots, Wingsticks, personal turrets, and remote-controlled bomb cars.
 It also features some adrenaline-pumping driving segments complete with exciting car customization options.
 Besides offering a single-player story, the game also includes co-op modes and online car combat.

 2 – Dead Island:

-This open world FPS shooter is developed and published by Techland and Deep Silver, respectively.
-It released just last year for the Xbox 360, PS3 and PC.
-The brains behind this endeavor calls on all brave souls to enter a zombie-infested tropical island and see if they can survive the horrific experiences that are slated to play out here.
+This open-world FPS shooter is developed and published by Techland and Deep Silver, respectively.
+Dead Island released just last year for the Xbox 360, PS3 and PC.
+The brains behind this endeavor call on all brave souls to enter a zombie-infested tropical island and see if they can survive the horrific experiences that are slated to play out here.

 The aim is simple – fight off the mindless menace and find a way to escape this hellhole.
 This inclusion in our games similar to Borderlands array is infused with intense melee combat and lets you wield makeshift weapons made out of ordinary items.
 What’s more, the title also features RPG elements for character development and up to 4 players can play the engrossing campaign in co-op mode.

 3 – Fallout 3:

 Here’s another action RPG treat that employs and open-world outlook for all you free-spirited players.
 Developed and published by Bethesda, the third installment in the Fallout series hit the gaming terrain in 2008.
 Fallout 3 unfurled across different platforms such as the Xbox 360, PS3 and PC.
 This one too is set against a post-apocalyptic backdrop and is filled with stunning visuals, an engaging storyline, and dark humor.